ndronos/c-nomorph/C-as-Punk-Rock.md

 No math happens yet,so they can be assigned either a given a constant value (if declared like `int gv=24;`), or the default value of zero (if declared like `int gv`;).

+Scripting languages usually allow some instructions to be inside functions, and some loose in the main body of the script.
+Any C expresion that needs to be evaluated is in the body of a function, and the evaluations start with the main function.
+In... the... had to be inside of main, because getting... is too much math for the startup phase of the program.

 (Klemens, 2015) C 101 pp. 352-353